 For applications routinely storing larger amounts of bitcoins, a multi-signature scheme is typically used to provide more checks and balances to mitigate the risk of theft.

 MultiSig – The Former Benchmark For Wallet Security

 Prior to the introduction of Sepior™ ThresholdSig, a single-key, multi-party, threshold-signature wallet security technology, MultiSig was considered the benchmark for cryptocurrency wallet security.

 MultiSig uses multiple keys, allowing multiple parties to individually sign-off to collectively authorize an account withdrawal.

 MultiSig is a dramatic improvement in security over single signature schemes, however it also has multiple undesirable attributes:

-increases the number of hashed signatures added to the blockchain, by at least 3 versus 1, potentially reducing the number of transactions per block by up to 50% compared to single-key models,
+increases the number of hashed signatures added to the blockchain, by at least 2 versus 1, potentially reducing the number of transactions per block by 20% to 40% or more compared to single signatures models,

 increased key administration complexities associated with a unique key for each approver,

 on-chain broadcasting of security policies and changes – specifying key holders,

 the existence of full keys on approver devices which are subject to theft.